Do you have a roommate or husband who regularly pees in cups or bottles, and worse yet, lets them accumulate?

 Not wanting to interact to encounters with other people is very understandable if the communal bathroom is down a hall in a college dormitory.

 Even during the day, this makes sense (if the bathroom is communal and down the hall) if someone is introverted or uncomfortable around people.
-They do not necessarily have autism or Asperger’s syndrome.

 Men with a medical condition that makes it difficult to exit a bed and walk to the toilet will sometimes void in a container — typically a portable urinal (shown below).